hpc2n/gpu-course/hands-ons/4.advanced/1.lu/README.md

     Use the `nvprof` profiler to analyse both programs:

     ```
-    $ srun ... nvprof --unified-memory-profiling off --dependency-analysis ./managed 10000 128
+    $ srun ... nvprof --unified-memory-profiling off ./managed 10000 128
-    $ srun ... nvprof --unified-memory-profiling off --dependency-analysis ./gpu_only 10000 128
+    $ srun ... nvprof --unified-memory-profiling off ./gpu_only 10000 128
     ```

     Note that the unified memory profiling needs to be disabled for now.
-Also, when the profiling is started manually, one should use the `--profile-from-start off` option.
-However, in this simple example, it can actually cause an error.

-    Compare the "Profiling result" and "Dependency Analysis" sections.
+    Compare the "Profiling result" sections.
 What can you conclude?